samvratgowda/Samvrat-Gowda-BSE-Portfolio/index.md

 ![Samvrat Gowda](/docs/assets/Accelerometer.png)

-_Figure 1: This image shows how an accelerometer and gyroscope work._
+_Figure 2: This image shows how an accelerometer and gyroscope work._

-## Code
+## Code to Detect Improper Form

 <!--
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.